Generic name: valrubicin (val ROO bi sin)

 If this medicine accidentally gets on your skin, wash it thoroughly with soap and warm water.

-Your doctor will need to check your progress with frequent urine tests while you are using valrubicin.
-You may also need to have a bladder biopsy or a bladder exam using a scope.
+Your will need frequent urine tests, and you may also need a bladder biopsy or a bladder exam using a scope.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your valrubicin injection.